haskell-waargonaut/waargonaut/README.md

 Flexible, precise, and efficient JSON decoding/encoding library.
 This package provides a plethora of tools for decoding, encoding, and manipulating JSON data.

+Pending a proper Hackage release, Haddocks may be found here: https://qfpl.github.com/waargonaut

 ## Features

 * Fully RFC compliant, with property based testing used to ensure the desired